nufke/LoxBerry-Plugin-LoxBuddy/docs/example.md

 To publish this message, you can use any MQTT client, for example Node-RED.
 Note that the serial number of your Miniserver (`msInfo.serialNr`) should match with the sub-topic used.

-After publising, you should see the control in LoxBuddy, as shown in the screenshot below:
+After publishing, you should see the control in LoxBuddy, as shown in the screenshot below:

 <img src="https://github.com/nufke/LoxBerry-Plugin-LoxBuddy/blob/main/docs/screenshot_example.png" width="350">